jerusalemmoore/django_practice/README.md

     note: still need to take care of possible race condition in service start:). web service in docker-compose.yml may start before livereload does but this shouldn't be  an issue if you're just looking around
-    note: for linux, you may need to prepend the above commands with sudo
+    note: for linux, you may need to prepend the above commands with "sudo"